LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 I tried to be good,

-but good was not cool;
+but good was not cool enough

-I was your dog.
+as I was your dog.

 &nbsp;